International Committee for the Promotion of Chinese Industrial Cooperatives

 During the interval between two Assemblies, the Executive Board shall be the organ of power.

-The number of executive board members, including the chair and the vice-chairs, should not be less than 9 (including 9), and no more than 13 (including 13), including not more than 11 formal executive members, and not more than2 alternate executive members.
-The term of service of executive members is five years, and can be renewed and reappointed through re-election.
-Alternate executive members enjoy all the rights of full executive members, except that they can only vote in lieu of absent full members.
+The number of executive board members, including the chair and the vice-chairs, should not be less than 9 (including 9), and no more than 15 (including 15).
+The term of service of executive members is to the next General Assembly, and can be renewed and reappointed through re-election.

 The Executive Board is accountable to the General Assembly, its functions include: